Generic Name: diphenoxylate hydrochloride and atropine sulfate

 DO NOT EXCEED RECOMMENDED DOSAGE.

-The recommended initial dosage is two diphenoxylate hydrochloride tablets four times daily .
+Adults: The recommended initial dosage is two tablets four times daily.
 Most patients will require this dosage until initial control has been achieved, after which the dosage may be reduced to meet individual requirements.
 Control may often be maintained with as little as 5 mg (two tablets) daily.

 Clinical improvement of acute diarrhea is usually observed within 48 hours.
 If clinical improvement of chronic diarrhea after treatment with a maximum daily dose of 20 mg of diphenoxylate hydrochloride is not observed within 10 days, symptoms are unlikely to be controlled by further administration.

-Diphenoxylate hydrochloride is not recommended in children under 2 years of age and should be used with special caution in young children (see Warnings and Precautions).
+Children: Diphenoxylate hydrochloride and atropine sulfate is not recommended in children under 2 years of age and should be used with special caution in young children (see WARNINGS and PRECAUTIONS).
 The nutritional status and degree of dehydration must be considered.
 In children under 13 years of age, use diphenoxylate hydrochloride and atropine sulfate oral solution.
 Do not use tablets for this age group.

 KEEP THIS AND ALL MEDICATIONS OUT OF THE REACH OF CHILDREN.